Hedge Funds' 25 Top Blue-Chip Stocks to Buy Now

 What is the "smart money" up to lately?
 We explore the 25 most popular blue-chip stocks among the hedge fund crowd.

-The Eurekahedge Hedge Fund Index has delivered a total return (price appreciation plus dividends) of 7.8% for the year-to-date, while the total return for the S&P 500 Index of blue-chip stocks is 13.3%.
+They're not doing so great in 2021, either.
+The Eurekahedge Hedge Fund Index delivered a total return (price appreciation plus dividends) of 7.8% for the year-to-date through Aug.
+27. Meanwhile, the benchmark S&P 500 was up 21% on a total-return basis over the same span.

 That's partly a function of Dow stocks' massive market capitalizations and attendant liquidity, which creates ample room for institutional investors to build or sell large positions.
-However, big-name blue chips also carry a lower level of reputational risk for professional money managers.
-It's a lot easier to justify holding a large position in a Dow stock than a no-name small-cap if restive clients start grumbling about their returns.
+Big-name blue chips also carry a lower level of reputational risk for professional money managers.
+(It's a lot easier to justify holding a large position in a Dow stock than a no-name small-cap if restive clients start grumbling about their returns.)

-Have a look at hedge funds' 25 favorite blue-chip stocks to buy now.
-With so many of last year's pandemic winners turning into this year's laggards – and the so-called recovery trade driving so much of 2021's upside action – it seemed like a good time to catch up on the smart money's favorite bets.
-All these names likely appeal to elite funds because of their size, strong track records or outsized growth prospects, but we'll delve into a few specifics that make each blue-chip stock special.
+Have a look at hedge funds' 25 top blue-chip stocks to buy now.
+All these names likely appeal to elite funds because of their size, strong track records or outsized growth prospects.
+But we'll delve into a few specifics that make each blue chip special.

 25. Exxon Mobil